• Giving R&D Feedback

 Most major titles essentially evolved from absurdly large sample sizes (thousands of prototypes?) with absurdly long play times (billions of hours?) poured into evaluating and refining and doubling down on working patterns.
 That’s not a design process.
 That’s straight up natural evolution.

-But developing some sufficient measure of that understanding is half the “genre-defining” challenge.
+Regardless of how relevant genres reached their current state, becoming sufficiently familiar with their core tenets and bounds is half the “genre-defining” challenge.
 I think we’re trying to do two things here:

 1. Craft a fun game that’s complex enough to take players a long time to figure out